 - providing solutions to address gaps in a system's ability to manage information and data

 The framework recognises that not all information and data is of equal value.
 It has been developed so that business systems managing high-risk or high-value information and data undergo a more extensive assessment than systems managing low-risk or low-value information and data.

 The framework can be used to build functional specifications for new systems and applied to existing systems.
 It is suitable for use by information management practitioners, business owners and ICT staff.

-Note: The framework does not apply to Electronic Document and Records Management Systems (EDRMS) as they are covered by Part 2 of ISO 16175 Principles and Functional Requirements for Records in Electronic Office Environments, which requires more comprehensive functional requirements than Part 3.
+Note that the framework does not apply to Electronic Document and Records Management Systems (EDRMS) as they are covered by Part 2 of ISO 16175 Principles and Functional Requirements for Records in Electronic Office Environments, which requires more comprehensive functional requirements than Part 3.

 Online tool pilot

 To complement the Business Systems Assessment Framework suite of products, the National Archives is piloting an online tool to further support agencies to assess the information management functionality of their business systems.
 The tool has been designed to:

 - make it easier to consistently assess the information management functionality in business systems